Arizona State University

 - Retractable seating system and bi-folding door in the great hall that can be opened up to the breezeway, allowing for natural ventilation when the climate is suitable.

-- Desert-adaptive plants are utilized in the building landscaping
+- Desert-adaptive plants in the building landscaping;

 The building was designed to be inviting, engaging, and accessible to everyone who is interested in learning about the law, its effect on our daily lives, and the many services and resources available through ASU and other building occupants.
 The building’s breezeway in between the West and East wings creates an inviting, engaging and accessible pathway for people to connect with the law, as well as the law school.
 It also brings more daylight into the building.